CSB-KaracaLab/gmx_performance_on_HPC/README.md

 	:exclamation:Update the number of atoms that are in the header of the gro file accordingly (8643 to 8693)

-	:exclamation:Upate the atom numbers of SAM so that the numbers are consecutive
+	:exclamation:Update the atom numbers of SAM so that the numbers are consecutive

 - iii) Include the relevant topology parameters according to SAM addition Add the following lines to complex.top file;